 - Budget: On average EUR 60,000.
-The SPS grant pays for direct organizational costs, travel and living expenses for up to 15 lecturers, and for the attendance of students from countries eligible to receive NATO funding.
+The SPS grant pays for direct organizational costs, travel and living expenses for up to 15 lecturers, and for the attendance of students from countries eligible to receive NATO SPS funding.

 Advanced Training Courses (ATC)

 - What: Advanced Training Courses (ATC) are tailor-made, modular courses designed to enable specialists in NATO countries to share their security-related expertise in one of the SPS Key Priority areas.
 ATCs are not intended to be lecture-driven, but to be intensive, interactive and practical in nature.
-Courses contribute to the training of experts in partner nations and enable the formation and strengthening of international expert networks.
+Courses contribute to the training of experts in Partner nations and enable the formation and strengthening of international expert networks.

-- Target Audience: 20-50 trainees primarily from partner nations.
-These trainees are chosen on the basis of their qualifications and experience and the benefit they may draw from the ATC in their future activities.
+- Target Audience: 20-50 trainees primarily from Partner nations.
+These trainees are chosen on the basis of their qualifications and experience, and the benefit they may draw from the ATC in their future activities.

 - Duration: 5-7 working days.